Solar

 Ways the City of Ryde assists residents with solar

 Some 68 per cent of people in NSW say they want solar panels on their home and we’re making this even easier.
-Over 10.2 percent of our community have already switched to renewable energy and Council aims to make this even easier for community to switch to greener technologies and save money on energy bills.
+Over 25.9 percent of our community have already made the switch to Solar and council aims to make this even easier for community to switch to greener technologies and save money on energy bills.

 SunSPot